LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

     - User stories are approx. distributed evenly between both students (roughtly, does not have to be exact)

+**If you are missing all or part of your readme documentation,  you will lose an additional 20%**.
+- The readme is important becasue it helps the instructional team grade your site. it is their guide/map to your configuration and settings of your web application.

 Total: 100 pts

 ### Rubric (Per requirement)